 This mom thing is a hard gig.
-Sure, it’s got it’s rewards, but it can be exhausting, and you can lose yourself in it.
+Sure, it’s got its rewards, but it can be exhausting, and you can lose yourself in it.
 You can become so consumed in parenting that you forget who you are and what you’re passionate about.
 It’s easy to live in survival mode and forget that God has called us to a life of abundance and joy.
-And the best way I’ve found to find that is by taking a little bit of time to focus on ourselves.
+And the best way I’ve found to find that joy and abundance is by taking a little bit of time to focus on ourselves.

 Embracing God and Rest